pietrocinaglia/fape/README.md

 # FAPE

-Flexible Automated Pipeline Engine (FAPE)
+FAPE (Flexible Automated Pipeline Engine) is a software tool able to configure and deploy automated pipelines for Transcript-level Quantification from RNA-seq.

 ## How to run FAPE